ItalyPaleAle/calendar-next-demo/README.md

 ## See this app in action

 This app is live on [next.italypaleale.me](https://next.italypaleale.me), served via IPFS!.<br />
 You will need an Office 365 "Work or school" account to authenticate, which is usually connected to an Office 365 Business/Enterprise or Education.
-Personal Microsoft Accounts (e.g. Outlook.com/Hotmail) are not supported by this demo app.
+Personal Microsoft Accounts (e.g. Outlook.com/Hotmail) are not supported by this demo app at the moment.

 ![App screenshot](./screenshot.png)